Holiday

 Everything surrounding the holidays becomes a little more magical again once you have kids of your own, doesn’t it?
 Moments like marveling at the holiday lights, decorating the tree together, watching holiday movies through their eyes, and seeing pure joy on their face while opening the most desired gift on their list are memories you’ll never forget.

 So much of the holiday magic has roots in the passing down of traditions from parent to child, from one generation to the next.
 And for some, the magic is in creating new family traditions.
-Here we’re sharing our annual holiday bucket list to inspire some of those new traditions and foster meaningful connections with friends and family to tap into that holiday spirit.
-With the season of gratitude and giving back upon us, our list also includes some kid-friendly ways to help others (and the Earth).
-Here’s hoping our annual holiday bucket list sparks some ideas for your family this year.
+Below you’ll find a list of some of the best holiday family activities to inspire some of those new traditions and foster meaningful connections with friends and family that tap into that holiday spirit.
+With the season of gratitude and giving back upon us, the list also includes some kid-friendly ways to help others.
+Here’s hoping this list of holiday family activities sparks some ideas for your own family this year!

 1. Donate Thoughtful Selections to a Local Food Pantry

-Rather than cleaning out your unused pantry items for donations, think about what your own kids and family like to eat, and buy extras on your next shopping trip to gift families in need something they’ll really enjoy.
-You could also visit the organization’s website to see if they have a wish list you can shop and have shipped directly to their facility.
+Rather than cleaning out your unused pantry items for donations, think about what your own kids and family like to eat.
+Then buy extras on your next shopping trip to gift families in need something they’ll really enjoy.
+You could also visit an organization’s website to see if they have a wish list you can shop and have shipped directly to their facility.

 The holiday season can often be a make-or-break time of year for some of your favorite local or small businesses.
 So while we all love Amazon for its ease and convenience, shopping early and small (and not neglecting BIPOC-owned businesses) can have an immediate impact—and delight a gift recipient with something unique!